-The Computer Crimes & Child Exploitation Unit prosecutes a broad range of computer-related crimes, from cases involving the sexual exploitation of children and Internet child pornography to computer intrusions, copyright and trademark violations, theft of trade secrets, identity theft, and Internet fraud.
+The Special Victims Unit prosecutes a broad range of computer-related crimes, from cases involving the sexual exploitation of children and Internet child pornography to computer intrusions, copyright and trademark violations, theft of trade secrets, identity theft, and Internet fraud.
 The unit also prosecutes human trafficking crimes through the Human Trafficking Rescue Project.

-The Narcotics and Violent Crime Unit focuses on prosecuting violent crimes (such as bank robberies), firearms crimes, gang-related crimes and violations of the Drug Abuse Prevention and Control Act, which sets out federal criminal offenses involving unlawful importation, possession, distribution, and manufacture of controlled substances.
+The Violent Crime and Drug Trafficking Unit focuses on prosecuting violent crimes (such as bank robberies), firearms crimes, gang-related crimes and violations of the Drug Abuse Prevention and Control Act, which sets out federal criminal offenses involving unlawful importation, possession, distribution, and manufacture of controlled substances.
 The Act also has rules concerning civil and criminal forfeiture of contraband, facilities used to further unlawful drug trafficking, and the proceeds of unlawful drug trafficking.

 The Appellate Unit coordinates the office’s criminal cases in the United States Court of Appeals for the Eighth Circuit, the federal appellate court that reviews cases in Missouri, Arkansas, Iowa, Nebraska, North Dakota, South Dakota and Minnesota.
 Additionally, the Appellate Unit, in consultation with the Department of Justice, decides when to seek appellate review of trial level rulings adverse to the United States.